23-24 Ballet classes will begin on Saturday, September 9th

 Primary Ballet (ages 4-5)

-Pre Ballet is designed for students six and seven years of age.
+Students will begin learning the FUNdamentals of dance.
 Gently and with great care the foundation of dance begins to be laid with elementary ballet technique.
 French terminology is explained for a better understanding of the language of dance.

-Ballet I (ages 8-9)
+Ballet I (ages 6-9)

 Ballet II (ages 10+)

-Adult Ballet (adults)
+Beginner Adult Ballet

 Monthly payment due by the 10th of the month to avoid a $10 late fee